Chapter 2.76

 2.76.080 Exemptions from centralized purchasing.

-The finance manager shall be authorized to process for payment those claims against the city for essential services of a recurring nature.
+The finance director shall be authorized to process for payment those claims against the city for essential services of a recurring nature.
 Included, but not limited within this authorization, shall be such items as utility services for telephone, electricity and gas, approved claims for liability under the city’s insurance program, renewal premiums for authorized insurance policies, and all expenditures for the city’s payroll and employee withholdings.
 In addition, the following shall be excluded from the duties of the purchasing agent:

 (1) The employment by contract or otherwise of persons providing professional or specialized services such as, but not limited to, services rendered by architects, attorneys, engineers and other specialized consultants;